zendejas831/LoginTest/README.md

 # LoginTest
-First working implimentation of Login and Registration.
+First working implementation of Login and Registration.
-Also partial implimentation of change password and profile.
+Also partial implementation of change password and profile.